 Everything changed one beautiful fall day back in 2009.
 I was hanging out with Chris and the guys, and they were giving me a hard time about not riding myself.
 One of the guys, as blunt as he is said, “If you have a hair on your balls, you’re gonna learn to ride today!”
 He went and got his wife’s Suzuki Savage out of the garage and lined me up in the middle of the two lane, rural neighborhood street.
 I was reminded where the brakes were, was told, “the clutch will save you,” and was instructed just to go to the end of the street, where they would come get me and turn me around.
 Well, having ridden with Chris so much and having wanted to learn to ride, I was pretty confident even before I got rolling, that I would be fine.
 I started out slow, got to the end of the road, put my directional on, turned the corner and that was that.
 I safely made it around the block and back, all while Chris was in some sort of excited disbelief.
 I owned my first bike a month later, started racing a few months after that, and the rest, as they say, is history.

+I bought a stock 2005 Suzuki GSXR 600 that later acquired the name, Midnight Sally.
+She just goes by Sally these days, and that is the bike that I learned to dragrace on.
+A short time after I first started out at the track, I got into an accident there which left Sally looking like a stick of dynamite went off in the front end.
+My leathers and helmet kept me safe, and I healed quicker than Sally did.
+It took a bit, but a couple months later, we were back out riding and racing at the track.
 Over that winter, Chris helped me to completely tear Sally down and rebuild her just the way I wanted; a little lower, a little longer and whole lot meaner.
 We spent a couple more seasons racing together, but since then, Sally has been retired from racing, however, she’ll always be my adventure bike.
 We just got out for the first time this season yesterday, for a 201 round trip jaunt for some lunch.
 Chris and Duke, and Sally and I rode up to Wisconsin Dells to meet up with some other friends that ride, had some eats and took the back roads home.
 That’s the first time I’ve ever ridden with a headset in, and it totally changed the riding experience.
 Chris and I were laughing so hard the entire way!

 Although Sally was great at the track, I wanted something more.
 Chris had helped build a 2006 Suzuki Hayabusa for a guy who, shortly thereafter, no longer wanted it.
 Knowing where it had been, as well as who had worked on it, I knew I needed to have it.
 I bought that bike in 2012 and it has been my primary dragbike since.
 It’s been ever evolving, with the most major of changes currently in progress.
 Blue, as I call her, until she earns a better suited name, became my cruiser and track bike.
 I’ve had Blue at the track one night, and a couple days later, loaded up and with four other friends, set out on a two wheel adventure, roughly 550 miles round trip, to northern Wisconsin to check out the place where the real Dillinger shootout happened back in 1929.